 Depending on the target code, the country or the country with issuer of the identification will be translated from the MX issuer, if available (which will be the case if the original message is an MT message) in order to obtain a correctly formatted FATF compliant identification.

-If the Country is not present in the MX Issuer element but is present in the Structured PostalAddress of the Debtor
+If the Country is not present in the MX Issuer element but is present

+-either in the Structured PostalAddress of the Debtor

+or in the AddressLine if the MXAddressLine is compliant with the 50F NameAndAddress Structure

-or the CountryOfResidence (only for Private Identification), it will be used to build the FATFidentification.
+or in the CountryOfResidence (only for Private Identification),

+the extracted country code will be used to build the FATFidentification.
 Although the issuer country might not be the same as the Party Postal address country.
 But a country code is mandatory in FATF identification.
+IF the country code is not extracted from the MX issuer, a warning will inform the user.

 In case it is not possible to create a valid FATFIdentification because the country code is missing, a dummy value “/NOTPROVIDED” is returned in the subfield 1 of field 50F with a warning message.

-From the private identification component, the function translates the first occurring identification that has a code equivalent in the MT field 50F and that allows to create a correct FATF ID with an issuer (if requested by the code EMPL, DRLC, CUST).
-If an issuer is requested and cannot be found (other than the issuer country), dummy value “NOTPROVIDED” will be used.
+From the private identification component, the function translates the first occurring identification that allows to create a correct FATF ID with an issuer (if requested by the code EMPL, DRLC, CUST).
+If an issuer is requested and cannot be found (other than the issuer country), a double slash “//” will be introduced between the CountryCode and the Identification

 From the Organisation Identification, the following MX codes (schemeName.Code) are first searched “GS1G”, “DUNS” and “TXID”.
 If none of these codes can be found then the first occurrence of OrganisationID/Other/Identification that allows to create a valid FATF ID will be translated.

+IF Organisation ID is present with scheme code “TXID” and “NOTPROVIDED” in Identification, these values are not translated.
+They are dummy values filled to meet UG rules (ie Account or Other ID must be present) in MT to MX translation.

 There are 3 cases to analyse: